How to report a noise nuisance and what we'll do with your report

 How long will it take?

 Nuisance investigations are often quite complex, and the process can be lengthy.
 However, we'll contact you initially to discuss the issue.
-We aim to contact you within two days of receiving your complaint.
+We aim to contact you within five days of receiving your complaint.